noise-lab/ml-systems/docs/syllabus.md

 will be to test your knowledge of concepts covered in class.
 The format and administration of these examinations will be announced in class.

-**Assignments.** The course will have approximately 3-4 programming assignments (one every other week).
+**Assignments.** The course will have approximately 3-5 hands-on programming assignments (one every other week).
 These assignments will be logical extensions of hands-on assignments in class.
 If you have a laptop, you should be able to complete these assignments on personal computing equipment.
 If you